szkkng/kengo-dev/posts/dial-customization.md

 ### Building

 Yes!
-Now the basic part of the modern Dial is complete.
+Now the basic part of Modern Dial is complete.
 Let’s build it!

 ![basic-dial-final.png](/images/dial-customization/basic-dial-final.png)

 ## LookAndFeel

-In this chapter, we will customize the LookAndFeel class to almost complete the modern Dial.
+In this chapter, we will customize the LookAndFeel class to almost complete Modern Dial.

 ### Customizing LookAndFeel